Sánchez stars as Inter thrashes Brescia 6-0 in Serie A - WHIZ News

 Sánchez got on the scoresheet himself 15 minutes later, striking a penalty into the bottom left corner after Victor Moses was tripped by Aleš Matějů.

-It was confirmed earlier on Wednesday that the Manchester United forward will remain on loan at Inter until the end of the Serie A season.
+Inter confirmed earlier in the day that the Manchester United forward will remain on loan until the end of the Serie A season.

+“We brought him here for his qualities,” Inter coach Antonio Conte said.
+“He’s now starting to find his feet, even if he’s still not the Sánchez I was such a big fan of in England.

+“What I can say however, is that he’s on the right track, he put in a great performance today.”

 Inter had struggled since the season resumed after it was halted because of the coronavirus pandemic but it all but wrapped the match up on the stroke of halftime when D’Ambrosio headed in Young’s cross.